andrewpmilne/project-five-golf-data-analytics/README.md

 - **Business Requirement One**
   - The client wishes us to conduct an analysis of current elite-level golf tournament data to determine which golfing skills (e.g., driving, approach play, chipping, and putting) are most likely to result in a player reaching the top ten of a tournament.
   - They are specifically interested in learning which skill to focus on to help a player improve from a 30th–11th place finish to a top-ten finish.
-  - They wish to group elite level golfers based on their skills in order to further determine which style of play is most likely to result in success.

 - **Business Requirement Two**
+  - They wish to group elite level golfers based on their skills in order to further determine which style of golfer they could identify for improvement.

+- **Business Requirement Three**
-  - Once they have worked with a player and gained an understanding of their 'strokes gained' performance, they would like us to deliver a machine learning (ML) model capable of reliably predicting the chances of a player finishing in the top ten of a tournament based on their current level of performance.
+  - Once they have worked with a player and gained an understanding of their 'strokes gained' performance, they would like us to deliver a machine learning (ML) model capable of reliably predicting the finishing position of a player based on their current level of skill in each strokes gained area.
-  - They could also be interested in an ML system that can predict the exact finishing position of a player based on their current level of performance.

 ## Project Terms and Jargon